jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 TDD fits well into an object pattern because the software is well composed into separate parts.
 The objects are almost tangible in their distinction as separate encapsulated entities.
 However, the multi-paradigm style of my implementation draws much fainter borders over the implementation's landscape.

+Approach has been to the test the intricate code, then for wiring don't have tests to check that things are plumbed together correctly, rather rely on this being obvious enough to be detected via a smoke test.

+A good test should be able to go unchanged as the source under test is refactored.
+Indeed, the test will be how we know that the code under test still works as intended.
+Experince tells me that testing that A listens to B (ie that the controller wires the jsonbuilder up to clarinet) produces the kind of test that 'follows the code arround' meaning that because it is testing implementation details rather than behaviours, whenever the implementation is updated the tests have to be updated too.